Jedha-s-project/Clothes_recommendation/README.md

 ## Deployment

-You won't be able to deploy this project with the free version of Heroku, as Sentence Transfromer is too heavy.
+You won't be able to deploy this project with the free version of Heroku, as Sentence Transformers is too heavy.

 ## Authors